 We receive many letters from consumers who want to retroactively invoke the benefits of a good travel insurance policy even though they did not purchase one.
 We can’t help in these cases.
 What we can do is to continue to stress how beneficial travel insurance can be when faced with unexpected illnesses and accidents — before and during your travels.

 We are happy to hear that Goldstein has recovered.
-While we wish we could provide him some additional assistance, it isn’t possible.
-He is not entitled to a refund of his cruise or a reimbursement of his expenses.
-The terms of his contract with NCL spell this out.
+While we wish we could provide him some additional assistance, it just isn’t possible.

-But we hope that his story serves as a reminder to future travelers that even if you think you are healthy and strong you may want to consider travel insurance to protect against life’s unanticipated calamities — because that is what it is designed for.
+Hopefully, his story will serve as a reminder to future travelers that even if you think you are healthy and strong, you may want to consider travel insurance to protect against life’s unanticipated calamities — because that is what it is designed for.